Introduction: Building a Neo Geo Stick USB Adapter

 Step 3: Putting All Together

 Get a project box to fit everything in.
-I used a Dremel to cutout the DB 15 connector.
+I used a Dremel to cutout for the DB 15 connector and USB cable.

 I later also drilled 2 holes to put screw/nut on each side to hold that tight (not shown).